Password Protect a Page or Post in WordPress

 - Password Protected: Password Protected content is not immediately visible to anyone and everyone.

-- Private: Private content is published only for you, or for only those with authorization permission levels to see private content.
+- Private: Private content is published only for you, or for only those with authorisation permission levels to see private content.
 Private content can be seen only when the users with appropriate permission levels (Administrator or Editor) are logged in to WordPress.

 Note: If your website has multiple editors or administrators, they will be able to see your protected and private posts in the Edit screen.
 They do not need the password to be able to see your protected posts.
 They can also see the private posts in the Edit posts/pages list, and can modify them, or even make them public.